songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ### Case study

 Before running the code below, to be sure these package were installed: `glmulti`, `MuMIn`, `bbmle`.
-If not, simply put the below code to the R console, and the installation will start automatically.
+If not, simply entry the following code into the R console, and the installation will start automatically.

 {% highlight r %}
 install.packages("glmulti")
 {% endhighlight %}

-Or else, download these packages from any CRAN of R project, and install them locally.
+Or else, download these packages from any [CRAN of R project](http://www.r-project.org), and install them locally.

 #### Case One: the determinant of bird richness at the Lake